-• IFRS 17: Insurance Contracts
+IFRS 17: Insurance Contracts

-The standard is effective for annual periods beginning on or after 1 January 2023 with earlier application permitted, provided the entity also applies IFRS 9 Financial Instruments on or before the date it first applies IFRS 17.
+The standard is effective for annual periods beginning on or after 1 January 2023.
 This is a comprehensive new accounting standard for insurance contracts, covering recognition and measurement, presentation and disclosure.
 IFRS 17 applies to all types of insurance contracts issued, as well as to certain guarantees and financial instruments with discretional participation contracts.
 The Company does not issue contracts in scope of IFRS 17; therefore its application does not have an impact on the company's financial performance, financial position or cash flows.